 All applicants must meet the requirements for admission as a classified graduate student in History.
-Applicants are also encouraged to submit both verbal and quantitative scores from the aptitude portion of the Graduate Record Examination with their admission application.
+Applicants are also encouraged (but not required) to submit both verbal and quantitative scores from the aptitude portion of the Graduate Record Examination with their admission application.